monk-ee/NHDH/README.md

  - processes uploaded billing zip files
  - provides a summary csv for download
  - basic js graphing
- - flask caching - for thoe large reports
+ - flask caching - for those large reports
+ - added support for UnBlendedCost or Cost report formats - its a kludge but it works

 #### What we are currently working on
  - a better ui - to replace the crappy one monk-ee knocked up
- - multiple report formats
  - administrative panel
  - json gui